The Polish Colony in Harbin, Manchuria

 Recognition of Manchukuo by Poland

 A relatively small number of countries recognised the Japanese puppet state of Manchukuo.
-The inter-war government of Poland, mindful of the large Polish population in Manchuria, did recognise the state and no doubt this led to the continuation of good relations between Warsaw and Tokyo, thus facilitating better treatment of some Poles in Manchuria.
+The inter-war government of Poland, mindful of the large Polish population in Manchuria, did recognise the state, and this undoubtedly led to the continuation of good relations between Warsaw and Tokyo, thereby facilitating better treatment of some Poles in Manchuria.
 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 125.

 While ordinary Poles were, as previously mentioned relatively well treated, this treatment did not always extend to Polish entrepreneurs.
 The Japanese increased their influence and control of some Polish companies, especially those companies producing materials essential to the Japanese war effort.